Misakihime21/UE_PlatformGame/README.md

 + interactive platforms without button;
 + platform changed to the rock mesh;

+- on-step platform should come back in case u fell;

 - jumps aren't working properly  - maybe waiting for animation to stop;
 - use text from sounds for the basics quest - it looks nice;